-The FY 2020 Department of Community Justice (DCJ) Proposed budget is \$108.4 million and 496.57 FTE, a \$2.0 million increase from FY 2019.
+The FY 2020 Department of Community Justice (DCJ) Adopted budget is \$108.8 million and 496.57 FTE, a \$2.4 million increase from FY 2019.
 The Department is highly dependent on General Fund, accounting for two-thirds of the total budget (\$73.8 million).
-Other Funds include Federal/State at \$32.6 million and Justice Special Operations Fund at \$2.0 million.
+Other Funds include Federal/State at \$33.0 million and Justice Special Operations Fund at \$2.0 million.

-The proposed budget assumes no change to SB 1145 Department of Correction funding and will remain at the FY 2019 adopted budget amount (\$17.6 million).
-Anticipated \$372,800 of debt service for the East County Campus is included for the first time.
+The budget assumes no change to SB 1145 Department of Corrections funding and will remain at the FY 2019 adopted budget amount (\$17.6 million).
+Due to the lack of an inflationary increase, this in effect reduces funding below current service levels resulting in reductions, mainly in personnel.

+The department made a variety of General Fund reductions totaling just over \$2.0 million, primarily impacting positions (13.93 FTE) and contracts.
+One notably reduction was in program offer 50054A reducing juvenile detention capacity by 8 beds (\$524,578 and 5.00 FTE) as utilization has decreased.
+Additionally debt service of \$372,800 for the East County Campus is budgeted for the first time.
 The department prepaid the first year of debt service in FY 2018 to avoid additional cuts in FY 2019, as such it was not part of the department FY 2019 Adopted budget.

-The General Fund allocation includes \$518,310 in ongoing funding for new programs:
+The FY 2020 budget includes \$518,310 in General Fund for new ongoing programs: